wultra/powerauth-mobile-sdk/docs/PowerAuth-SDK-for-iOS.md

                 print("Error code for errors related to token based auth.")

             case PA2ErrorCodeWatchConnectivity:
-                print("Error code for errors related to synchronization between ios and watchos.")
+                print("Error code for errors related to synchronization between iOS and watchOS.")

             case PA2ErrorCodeProtocolUpgrade:
                 print("Error code for error that occurs when protocol upgrade fails at unrecoverable error.")

             case PA2ErrorCodePendingProtocolUpgrade:
-                print("The operation is temporarily unavaiable, due to pending protocol upgrade.")
+                print("The operation is temporarily unavailable, due to pending protocol upgrade.")

             default:
                 print("Unknown error")